-8. (1) A student who is required to show cause under the provisions of Rules 1. or 3. and either does not attempt to show cause or does not receive special permission to re-enrol from the Re-enrolment Committee (or the Appeal Committee on appeal) shall be excluded from re-enrolling in the subject(s) and course(s) on acount of which he was required to show cause.
-Where the subjects failed are prescribed as part of any other course (or courses) he/she shall not be allowed to enrol in any such course.
+8. (1) Students who are required to show cause under the provisions of Rules 1. or 3. and either do not attempt to show cause or do not receive special permission to reenrol from the Admissions and Re-enrolment Committee (or the Re-enrolment Committee on appeal) shall be excluded, for a period not in excess of two years, from reenrolling in the subjects and courses on account of which they were required to show cause.
+Where the subjects failed are prescribed as part of any other course (or courses) they shall not be allowed to enrol in any such course.

-(2) A student who is required to show cause under the provisions of Rule 2. and either does not attempt to show cause or does not receive special permission to re-enrol from the Reenrolment Committee (or the Appeal Committee on appeal) shall be excluded from re-enrolling in any subject he/she has failed twice.
-Where the subject failed is prescribed as part of the student's course he/she shall also be excluded from that course.
-Where the subject failed is prescribed as part of any other course (or courses) he/she shall not be allowed to enrol in any such course(s).
+(2) Students required to show cause under the provisions of Rule 2. who either do not attempt to show cause or do not receive special permission to re-enrol from the Admissions and Re-enrolment Committee (or the Reenrolment Committee on appeal) shall be excluded, for a period not in excess of two years, from re-enrolling in any subject they have failed twice.
+Where the subjects failed are prescribed as part of a course they shall also be excluded from that course.
+Where the subjects failed are prescribed as part of any other course (or courses) they shall not be allowed to enrol in any such course.